Royal Horse Guards: The Blues find a permanent home at Windsor

 In 1796 The Blues received new weapons – the curved sabre, and the Nock Pattern Carbine.
 A reorganization at Horse Guards posted The Blues to a new base at Windsor.
 George III liked the regiment, who acted as royal bodyguards.
 A new barracks was built on 14 acres at Clewer Park in 1800, where a permanent barracks was built over a period of four years: 62 eight-bed dormitories for the men.
 Whilst life in the mess got more expensive and sociable, rates of pay stagnated.
 It was even more a requirement that all officers came from a moneyed background.
-By 1790 Cornets were required to be aged eighteen, stabilizing entrants qualifications, and enabling purchasing to advance promotion rapidly.
+By 1790 cornets were required to be aged eighteen, stabilizing entrants qualifications, and enabling purchasing to advance promotion rapidly.
 Quartermaster purchases attracted very modest incomers, raising a prospect for class mobility.
 And by 1800 only nine regimental commissions had transferred out in 20 years.
-But recruitment of Cornets remained difficult in peacetime.
+But recruitment of cornets remained difficult in peacetime.

 Recruits had to pay as much as 5 guineas for a riding lesson.
 Officer cadets would study Regulations for the formation and Movement of the Cavalry, spending a year at regimental HQ.
 In 1802, The British Military Library journal was established to educate on military tactics.
 Stable parades happened four times daily, and great care was taken of horses.
 Field day drills took place in Windsor Great Park or on Winkfield Plain every Friday.
 Quartermaster became an increasingly responsible rank.
 Wives were permitted to share at Clewer Park.
 Messes were created for NCO's.
-During the Peninsular campaign gambling became fashionable amongst Blues' officers; and several ran up huge debts.
+During the Peninsular War gambling became fashionable amongst Blues' officers; and several ran up huge debts.
 They became a popular regiment in a royal location.
 Duelling was common and sent up in a number of parodies as described in the Blueviad.